HighOutputVentures/experiments/006/README.md

 ## Abstract

 In this experiment, I am going to build a model that detects anomaly in the logs generated in OneWallet system.
-Generally speaking, the problem here is a binary classification of time series data.
-More specifically, our model will tell us whether a given set of logs in a fixed and consistent time window is good or anomalous.
+The model will tell us whether a given set of logs in a fixed and consistent time window is good or anomalous.

 As this experiment aims to establish a set of processes, to reduce complexity, I am going to focus on logs that pertains to the response times of internal APIs in OneWallet.

-My approach in solving this problem is to train a model for it to learn to be very good at processing a time series of logs that we consider to be normal or good, but fails to a high degree in processing a time series of logs that we consider to be anomalous.
+My approach in solving this problem is to train a model for it to learn to be very good at processing a time series of logs that we consider to be normal or good, but fails to a high degree in processing a time series of logs that are anomalous.
 More specifically, the model should generate a significantly greater loss in processing an anomalous set of logs compared to processing a good set of logs.

 For this approach I'm going to use Autoencoder.